 When it comes to Bacs, businesses often have a lot of questions: what is Bacs?
 How do you make a Bacs payment?
 How long does a Bacs payment take?
 What does Bacs stand for?

 It’s natural to have these questions – the world of banking is a confusing one.
 Rest easy, we’re here to help.

 Quite simply, Bacs is by far the most popular method for sending and receiving business payments in the UK.

 Having processed “more transactions than the total number of people to have ever walked the earth”, in the world of electronic banking transfers, Bacs software reigns supreme.

-Continuing to dominate the UK banking industry even after half a century, it is understandable why the word “Bacs” has become synonymous for payments in the United Kingdom.
-Like the brand name “Hoover”, both consumers and businesses commonly refer to sending or receiving electronic payments as “making a Bacs payment”.
+Continuing to dominate the UK banking industry even after half a century, it is understandable why the word Bacs has become synonymous with payments in the United Kingdom.
+Like the brand name Hoover, both consumers and businesses commonly refer to sending or receiving electronic payments as “making a Bacs payment”.